Academic Partnership Programs

 Required Documents

-• One letter of recommendation from an academic or professional source.
-Manhattan College graduate program directors cannot be used as reference for your application.
+- Two letters of recommendation, preferably from professional sources.
+Manhattan University graduate program directors cannot be used as reference for your application.

 International Students